MISP/misp-rfc/misp-taxonomy-format/raw.md

 This document describes the MISP taxonomy format which describes a simple JSON format to represent machine tags (also called triple tags) vocabularies.
 A public directory of common vocabularies MISP taxonomies is available and relies on the MISP taxonomy format.
+MISP taxonomies are used to classify cyber security events, threats or indicators.

 {mainmatter}